Skip to main content

 September, October, and November

-If your ideal trip to Rome is all about discovering its history, then our seven-day Rome: The City Experience tour is made for you.
+If your ideal trip to Rome is all about discovering its history, then our Rome: The City Experience tour is made for you.
 Taking educational, guided tours of the Colosseum, Circus Maximus, Roman Forum, and the Pantheon is made much better by the season’s mild-yet-sunny weather.
-Bonus: The deeper we get into the months of September, October, and November, the thinner the crowds become.
+Plus, the deeper we get into autumn, the thinner the crowds become.
+For the best of both worlds (lovely weather and fewer crowds), take your Rome trip in October.

-• Rome Art Week: Enjoy six days of public activations and exhibitions, which are held at art institutions, event spaces, and hotels, and which are all free of charge.
+One of our favorite local events, Rome Art Week, is hosted in late October, too.
+Enjoy six days of public activations and exhibitions, which are held at art institutions, event spaces, and hotels, and which are all free of charge.
 (Ask a new friend to tag along with you during your free time on our Venice, Florence & Rome for Solo Travelers tour!)

 Weather in Rome in September, October, and November: